sckott/cowsay/README.md

     say("fortune", by = "monkey")
     #>
     #>  -------------
-    #> It's not a question of trying variations, rather of following instructions.
-    #>  Brian D. Ripley
-    #>  about using 'Writing R Extensions'
+    #> I quit using SAS in 1991 because my productivity jumped at least 20% within one month of using S-Plus.
+    #>  Frank Harrell
     #>  R-help
-    #>  January 2006
+    #>  November 2003
     #>  --------------
     #>               \
     #>                \